dpi/tfa/README.md

 ## Two-factor Authentication (TFA) module for Drupal

 TFA is a base module for providing two-factor authentication for your Drupal site.
-As a base module, TFA handles all of the Drupal integration work, providing flexible and well tested interfaces to enable seamless, and configurable, choice of various two-factor authentication solutions like Time-based One Time Passwords, SMS-delivered codes, recovery codes, or
+As a base module, TFA handles the Drupal integration work, providing flexible and well tested interfaces to enable seamless, and configurable, choice of various two-factor authentication solutions like Time-based One Time Passwords, SMS-delivered codes, recovery codes, or